jlesage/docker-baseimage-gui/README.md

 ### Configuration Directory

-Applications often needs to write configuration, data, states, logs, etc.
+Applications often need to write configuration, data, states, logs, etc.
-Inside the container, this data should be stored in the `/config` directory.
+Inside the container, this data should be stored under the `/config` directory.

 This directory is intended to be mapped to a folder on the host.
 The goal is to write stuff outside the container to keep this data persistent.

+NOTE: During the container startup, ownership of this folder and all its content
+      is taken.
+This is to make sure that `/config` can be accessed by the user configured through `USER_ID`/`GROUP_ID`.
+This behavior can be adjusted via the `TAKE_CONFIG_OWNERSHIP` environment variable.

 #### Application's Data Directories

-A lot of applications use the environment variables defined in the [XDG Base Directory Specification] to determine where to store various data.
+A lot of applications use the environment variables defined by the [XDG Base Directory Specification] to determine where to store various data.
 The baseimage sets these variables so they all fall under `/config/`: